SDSU-Research-CI/SDSU-Research-CI.github.io/docs/researchcluster/architecture-research.md

 ## Storage

-Each user of TIDE is provided up to XXX GB of storage space accessible from JupyterHub.
+Each user of TIDE is provided up to 50 GB of storage space accessible from JupyterHub but more storage can be granted upon request.
 The space is provided by a [LINSTOR](https://linbit.com/linstor/) filesystem hosted on three storage nodes.
 It is recommended that persistent storage should be mantained elsewhere, ideally on the cloud.

 ## Networking